 SB 1513, as declaratory of existing law, stated that the Governor is the primary state officer representing California's interest in international affairs, and is the principal point of contact with the USTR.
 The Governor has appointed Garrett Ashley in the BT&H Agency to fill this role.
-Under the provisions of SB 1513, this appointment must do all of the following:
+Under the provisions of SB 1513, the state single point of contact must do all of the following: